 Applies to ethionamide: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking ethionamide:Less common
+You should check with your doctor immediately if any of these side effects occur when taking ethionamide:Less common

 - Clumsiness or unsteadiness